Everything you will need to do before departing

 - A program participation agreement

-None of these screening tools are required and your GSP Advisor can request the merit of each screening tool with you at implementation.
+None of these screening tools are required and your Global Learning Advisor can discuss the merit of each screening tool with you at implementation.

 Instructors are encouraged to create clear criteria for selecting students in advance.
 Sticking to them will be important as it can aid in the event that a student appeals being declined or waitlisted for a program.